MileHacker Logo

 • Bicycle Sharing: Limited programs like Hello Cycling (smartphone apps for unlock/payment).

-• Motorcycle/Scooter: Available from specialized shops, less common for tourists.
+• Motorcycle/Scooter: Available from specialized shops, not as common for visitors.
 Needs appropriate IDP.

 • Parking: Difficult and expensive in central Osaka.
 Look for coin-operated lots.